ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 105 Black Dash Euphyes conspicua (W. H. Edwards, 1863)

 Our less common Euphyes skippers, the Black Dash, the Dion, and the Two-spotted, are all wetland-habitat species, and probably arrived here during the postglacial warming period (xerithermic), when glacial lakes and kettle ponds across New England and upstate New York succeeded to marshes, swamps and bogs, allowing these species to recolonize the area from their southeastern refugia.
 As Arthur Shapiro has suggested, recolonizers of marshy areas probably also included the Broad-winged Skipper sub-species Poanes viator viator, and Mulberry Wing, Poanes massasoit.
 All these marsh species may well have reached the Great Lakes area via a route through southern New England and New York (Shapiro 1970b, incl. maps).
-The present disjunct between the Atlantic coastal populations and the Great Lakes population is ascribed to the subsequent drying up of these central New York marshes.
+The present disjunct between the Atlantic coastal populations and the Great Lakes population is ascribed to the subsequent drying up of the central New York marshes.
 There are no phenotypic differences between eastern and mid-western Black Dash, except for the darker Nebraska sub-species buchholzi

 Photo: New Salem, Mass., F. Model, July 25, 2008